crystal-lang/crystal-website/_posts/2016-05-26-heroku-buildpack.md

 Listening on http://0.0.0.0:8080
 </pre>

-Open your browser at [http://0.0.0.0:8080](http://0.0.0.0:8080).
+Open your browser at <a href="http://0.0.0.0:8080" data-proofer-ignore>http://0.0.0.0:8080</a>.

 To stop the server just terminate the process by pressing `Ctrl+C`.

 ## Herokufy it

 Right now the project knows nothing about Heroku.
 To get started, a Heroku application needs first to be registered.
-The easiest way to do this is via the [Heroku toolbelt](https://toolbelt.heroku.com/):
+The easiest way to do this is via the ~~[Heroku toolbelt](https://toolbelt.heroku.com/)~~:

 <pre class="code">
 $ heroku create --buildpack https://github.com/crystal-lang/heroku-buildpack-crystal.git